Squirm Blu-ray Movie

 Squirm Blu-ray Movie, Overall Score and Recommendation 3.5 of 5

 After revisiting Squirm for the first time in more than a decade, I cannot write that I have a newfound appreciation for its low-budget thrills.
-It lacks the type of atmosphere I like to discover in these types of genre films, so I do not find it intriguing.
+It lacks the type of atmosphere I like to discover in these genre films, so I do not find it intriguing.
 Kino Lorber's release is sourced from the same old but strong organic master that other labels have worked with and has a nice selection of new and archival bonus features.
 RECOMMENDED only to the fans.

 Other editions